 I consider "co-learning" to be the most appropriate educational context, rather than a "master-apprentice" situation in which a student passively absorbs information.
 I seek to engage students in an active and participatory process, in which they consider me as an equal participant.
 Through critical dialogue, I seek to challenge students' perceptions and help them overcome barriers.

-Miami University (Ohio) - BA, Architecture and Urban Studies
+Undergraduate Degree: Miami University (Ohio) - Bachelor in Arts, Architecture and Urban Studies

 ACT Composite: 32